YueYvetteHao/MAPGD_draft/README.md

 # MAPGD for plants

 ## A simple workflow for population analysis using MAPGD.
-For software download and the complete manual, please check out the [MAPGD](https://github.com/LynchLab/MAPGD) page.
+For software download and the complete manual, please visit the [MAPGD](https://github.com/LynchLab/MAPGD) page.

 ## Installation